Welcome back to Elms College!

-The Health Center director continues to research laws and guidelines while regularly meeting with the state entities governing health and institutes of higher education.
+The Health Center Director continues to research laws and guidelines while regularly meeting with the state entities governing health and institutes of higher education.
 Numerous policies have been put in place and can be found in Elms’ Reopening Plan.

 Is the Health Center adequately staffed to handle a possible outbreak?

 The Health Center will follow guidance from the CDC, MDPH, and ACHA to ensure they have the resources needed to safely handle our campus community in the event of an outbreak.
 This includes staffing schedules, alternate staffing, and accessing local resources if necessary.

 What is the college’s protocol if my student becomes ill?
 Who will be caring for my student?

 Who will be caring for my student?
 If your student becomes ill while living on campus, they will be asked to contact the Health Center for symptom screening and our staff will direct them on their next steps.
 Each situation will be addressed on a case-by-case basis.

 If my student becomes ill where will they stay?